About

 - Fellow of the International Max Planck Research School for Astronomy and Cosmic Physics,

-University of Heidelberg, 2020 - 2024 - Graduate scholarship, German Academic Exchange Service (DAAD), 2018 - 2019
+Heidelberg University, 2020 - 2024 - Graduate scholarship, German Academic Exchange Service (DAAD), 2018 - 2019

-- Trainee, European Space Agency (ESA), 2017 - 2018
+- Trainee, European Space Agency, 2017 - 2018

-- ERASMUS program, 01/2014 - 07/2014
+- ERASMUS program undergraduate fellowship, Paris (France), 01/2014 - 07/2014

 3rd year physics courses at ENS Cachan (today: ENS Paris-Saclay)